EXCLUSIVE-Microsoft hit with EU antitrust complaint by German rival

 By Foo Yun Chee

-BRUSSELS, July 20 (Reuters) - Microsoft MSFT.O was hit with an EU antitrust complaint by German rival alfaview on Thursday, the second so far over its bundling of video app Teams into its Office product.
+BRUSSELS, July 20 (Reuters) - Microsoft MSFT.O was hit with an EU antitrust complaint by German rival alfaview on Thursday, the second so far over its bundling of video app Teams into its Office product, as the bloc's regulator prepares to investigate the U.S. tech giant.

-Regulators are already preparing to open an investigation into Microsoft's move.
-The U.S. software giant has been on the EU competition enforcer's radar since 2020, when Salesforce-owned CRM.N workspace messaging app Slack complained about the tying of Teams with Office.
+The U.S. software company has been on the EU competition enforcer's radar since 2020, when Salesforce-owned CRM.N workspace messaging app Slack complained about the tying of Teams with Office.

 Alfaview, based in Karlsruhe in south-western Germany and with a 500-strong workforce, said it had filed a similar complaint to the European Commission.